Nativity Guidance Department

 All student athletes looking to compete at the Division 1 or Division 2 levels of athletics in college must register through the NCAA Eligibility Center.
 Most but not all major courses at Nativity are NCAA Core Course Approved.
 Please check with Guidance starting in your junior year that enough core courses are being taken in order to be eligible for college athletics.

 Nativity offers an in-house SAT prep course for one quarter during the Sophomore year.
-The course is taught by Mr. Strause (Math) and Mr. Connoly (Critical Reading/Writing).
+The course is co-taught by a faculty member from the Math and English departments.
 Other information regarding outside testing preparation opportunities in the local community can be found in the Guidance Office.

 Khan Academy is an excellent, free website for practicing the SAT or ACT.
 Tutorials and practice tests are available for both the English and Math component.
 Mrs. Arnold will walk you through the website if you need assistance.
 Click here